-The bill amends the Public Health Code of Michigan by adding Section 16189, which establishes the Interstate Medical Licensure Compact.
-This compact is designed to improve access to healthcare by enabling physicians to obtain licenses in multiple states through a streamlined process, while preserving the regulatory authority of state medical boards.
+The bill amends the Public Health Code by adding Section 16189, which establishes the Interstate Medical Licensure Compact in Michigan.
+This compact is designed to improve access to healthcare by allowing physicians to obtain licenses in multiple states through a streamlined process, while preserving the regulatory authority of state medical boards.
 It outlines the definitions, eligibility requirements, application process, and renewal procedures for expedited licensure, requiring physicians to hold a full and unrestricted license in a member state to qualify.
-The Interstate Commission will oversee the administration of the compact, including the creation of a coordinated information system for tracking licensed physicians and facilitating communication regarding disciplinary actions.
+The Interstate Commission will develop rules for implementation, including a coordinated information system for tracking licensed physicians and facilitating communication among member boards regarding disciplinary actions.

 Additionally, the bill creates the Interstate Medical Licensure Compact Commission, which will streamline licensure and disciplinary processes across member states.
 It mandates the sharing of complaint and disciplinary information among member boards while ensuring confidentiality.
-The Commission is granted the authority to levy assessments on member states, conduct financial audits, and establish governance bylaws.
-It also includes provisions for legal protections for the Commission's representatives and outlines enforcement mechanisms for addressing defaults by member states, including potential termination from the Compact.
-Overall, the legislation aims to enhance cooperation in regulating medical practice while ensuring the integrity and confidentiality of the involved processes.
+The Commission is empowered to conduct joint investigations, enforce compliance with the Compact, and levy assessments on member states to fund its operations.
+It also provides legal protections for its representatives and employees against liability, except in cases of intentional misconduct.
+The bill emphasizes the binding nature of the Compact and outlines procedures for addressing defaults, dispute resolution, and withdrawal from the Compact, ensuring effective operation while maintaining state authority over medical practice regulation.

 As Passed by the Senate: 333.1101, 333.25211